The personal information companies accumulate has become a highly valuable – and increasingly risk-laden – business asset.

 As technology causes evolution in every aspect of our world, and in our business functions, laws and regulations are introduced to instill protections and accountability.
 And, those developing these ever-changing policies expect our businesses to be informed, compliant, responsive and responsible.

-If you have any doubts about what is required, whether your company is compliant, your ability to respond as the law dictates, or your potential exposure in an unplanned event or claim, we urge you to contact our data privacy team today at PrivacyTeam@chamberlainlaw.com.
+If you have any doubts about what is required, whether your company is compliant, your ability to respond as the law dictates, or your potential exposure in an unplanned event or claim, we urge you to contact our data security and privacy team today at PrivacyTeam@chamberlainlaw.com.

 - Houstonia Magazine names Chamberlain Attorneys as 2021 Top LawyersHoustonia Magazine, November 30, 2020